-Girl, four, praised for ‘saving mother’s life’ by calling 999 after fall
+Four-year-old girl praised for ‘saving mother’s life’ by calling 999 after fall

 "If she hadn’t called 999, it might have been a different story.
 I needed medicine to correct the level of glucose in my blood.

-“This could have easily been a very different story and outcome.
-I am so proud of her.”
+"This could have easily been a very different story and outcome.
+I am so proud of her," added Ellen.

-Now Mila and her mother, alongside father Liam Dobby and brother Fraser, have been to Durham Police’s headquarters at Aykley Head to be reunited with call handler Jane Metcalfe, who said the toddler’s call was the most memorable in her 14 years working for the force.
+Mila and her family have been to Durham Police’s headquarters at Aykley Head to be reunited with call handler Jane Metcalfe, who said the toddler’s call was the most memorable in her 14 years working for the force.

 "It was a pleasure to meet Mila.
 She’s a very clever girl indeed," she said.